aglee/copyselector/README.markdown

 For example, in Xcode if you have [self flyToX:100 y:200 z:300], you can double-click one of the square brackets to select the whole expression, then invoke this service.
 CopySelector will search for the method name flyToX:y:z:.

 If you happen to be in BBEdit, where double-clicking a bracket selects the text inside the brackets, the service should still work.

-If there is leading whitespace or a cast, or newlines or comments anywhere, it should still work, so if you have lines like this you can select them all and then invoke the service:
+If there is leading whitespace or a cast, or newlines or comments anywhere, or any blocks or any of the new object literals, it should still work, so if you have lines like this you can select them all and then invoke the service:

     (void)[self flyToX:100  // cast to void to discard the return value y:200
                      z:900 /*300*/];

+Here's another example; CopySelector will extract "beginSheetModalForWindow:completionHandler:":

+    [op beginSheetModalForWindow:[self window]
+               completionHandler:^(NSInteger result) {
+                   if (result == NSFileHandlingPanelCancelButton)
+                   {
+                       return;
+                   }

+                   NSString *selectedFilePath = [[op URL] path];

+                   if (selectedFilePath)
+                   {
+                       [self parseFileAtPath:selectedFilePath];
+                   }
+               }];

 Note that CopySelector doesn't work if there is an assignment in the selected text.
 For example, it won't detect the selector if you select this whole line: